 Then on and on, small steps–as small as you need–or bigger when you are ready.

 I always prefer to write an affirmation down at least in the beginning.
 Maybe it is the repetition of writing it or seeing it.

 Repetition is important when using an affirmation

 Unfortunately, fear and shame, or whatever you call the emotion that dominates your pain, often speak to us all through the day.
 The negative voices of our past telling us that we are not good enough, not thin enough, or smart enough can be good at repeating themselves.
 Over and over.

 So we have to match that.
 Say or read affirmations at least 12 times 3 times a day.
 Try to feel it or picture it in your head also.
 For example, when I was scared of flying, I pictured myself on a plane, calm and happy.
 I had to feel this one for it to work.

 When kids are afraid of panicking in school, their anxiety creates a “video” in their heads of them freaking out at school.
 I have them counter this by replacing those “videos” with pictures of themselves calm in school.

 Over to you.
-What do you all think, did I miss anything?
+What’s your first affirmation, did I miss anything?